EdgeGallery/community/Security WG/README.md

 - Trust in MEC applications
 - Vulnerability management

+## Acceptance Criteria for new feature/PR

+All contributors must check and make sure the below criteria's are met before raising Merge/Pull Request.
+If any violations the request can be rejected.

+- No Major Security vulnerabilities exist in the project/code.
+(Design guideline issues or Critical and Major static check issues)
+- No known CVE security vulnerabilites exist in project/code.
+Known CVE security vulnerability not resolved in the industry can be exception for this.
+- All static check tools Critical, Major and Minor issues must be resolve and cleared.

 ## Current Status

 The scope above and status related to the goals is summarized in the following table.